Sridharan-2007-sri/ML--Weather-Prediction/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Data Preparation: Load the weather dataset and handle missing values by replacing them with the mean of their respective columns.
+1. Data Preparation: Load the weather dataset and handle missing values by replacing them with the mean of their respective columns.
-2.Feature Selection: Define the input features (X) using variables like humidity and CO_2, and set the target variables (y) for Pollution, Temperature, and Energy.
+2. Feature Selection: Define the input features (X) using variables like humidity and CO_2, and set the target variables (y) for Pollution, Temperature, and Energy.
-3.Model Training: Split the data into training and testing sets (80/20) and train a DecisionTreeRegressor with a maximum depth of 5 for each target.
+3. Model Training: Split the data into training and testing sets (80/20) and train a DecisionTreeRegressor with a maximum depth of 5 for each target.
-4.Evaluation: Predict values on the test set and calculate performance metrics, specifically RMSE for error margin and R^2 Score for accuracy.
+4. Evaluation: Predict values on the test set and calculate performance metrics, specifically RMSE for error margin and R^2 Score for accuracy.

 ## Program:
 ```